zogzog/cubicweb/doc/book/en/devweb/request.rst

 A request instance is created when an HTTP request is sent to the web server.
-It contains informations such as form parameters, authenticated user, etc. It is a very prevalent object and is used throughout all of the framework and applications.
+It contains informations such as form parameters, authenticated user, etc. It is a very prevalent object and is used throughout all of the framework and applications, as you'll access to almost every resources through it.

 **A request represents a user query, either through HTTP or not (we also talk about RQL queries on the server side for example).**